jamesalexmsekela/Pulse_v1/README.md

 - **James Msekela** - *Initial work*

 ## License
-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE) file for details.
+This project is not yet licensed.

 ## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.
+-

 ## Contact Information
 For any inquiries, please reach out to [email](mailto:jamesmsekela@gmail.com).